Q. What is a worksection?

 Q. I don't like the password assigned, can I change it?

 A. Yes.
-Login to SPECbuilder Live, click the Members tab, click the List tab, click the Member whose password you wish to change, click the Member Details tab, type and retype the desired password in the appropriate text boxes and press Save.
+Login to SPECbuilder, click the Members tab, click the List tab, click the Member whose password you wish to change, click the Member Details tab, type and retype the desired password in the appropriate text boxes and press Save.

 Q. Where do I locate the referenced TECHnotes and TECHreports?

-Q. How do I add or remove worksections from my project in SPECbuilder Live?
+Q. How do I add or remove worksections from my project in SPECbuilder?

 Q. I don't want to use SPECbuilder, I just want access to my files, how can I do this?